SkyeMalfoy/EPITA_AIMS_Resource/Semester 3/Gamification Augmented reality and Virtual reality Workshop using AI/README.md

+# Gamification Augmented reality and Virtual reality Workshop using AI
 **This course was only for learning some basics and principles in terms of gamification, AR and VR.
 Nearly nothing technical.** <br/>

 The evaluation is divided into two parts: